Denton County Court Records

 Denton County Civil Court Records

-Civil matters in Denton County are distributed across the district courts (general jurisdiction civil cases), county courts at law (civil disputes up to jurisdictional limits), and justice of the peace courts (small claims, evictions, and minor civil actions).
-The District Clerk maintains records from district court civil proceedings, and the County Clerk manages county court at law civil records.
+Civil matters in Denton County are spread across the district courts for general jurisdiction cases, the county courts at law for disputes up to their jurisdictional limits, and the justice of the peace courts for small claims, evictions, and minor civil actions.
+The District Clerk maintains civil records from district court proceedings, and the County Clerk handles county court at law civil records.

 Searching Civil Records

-The Denton County Records Inquiry portal allows free online searches of civil case records by party name, case number, or filing date.
-The District Clerk’s forms page provides a Case Record Search Form for formal requests.
-Property-related records — including deeds, mortgages, liens, and plats — are searchable through the County Clerk’s Official Records Search, and property tax and appraisal data can be found via the Denton Central Appraisal District Property Search.
+The Denton County Records Inquiry portal lets you search civil case records for free by party name, case number, or filing date.
+The District Clerk's forms page also provides a Case Record Search Form for formal requests.
+Property-related records — deeds, mortgages, liens, and plats — are searchable through the County Clerk's Official Records Search, and property tax and appraisal data can be found through the Denton Central Appraisal District Property Search.

 Requesting Copies